Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

    - **Appeal to Diverse Demographics:** As a versatile actress and public figure, Priyanka Chopra appeals to a wide range of demographics, including both urban and rural audiences, making her an effective ambassador for reaching diverse consumer groups.

 3. **Akshay Kumar:**
    - **Mass Appeal:** Akshay Kumar is one of the most popular and trusted actors in India, with a strong fan base across different age groups and regions.
-His endorsements are known to resonate well with the masses .
+His endorsements are known to resonate well with the masses.
    - **Fitness and Health Advocate:** Known for his focus on fitness and healthy living, Akshay Kumar's image aligns well with the clean and healthy benefits of EVs, appealing to consumers looking for sustainable and health-conscious choices .
    - **Proven Track Record:** Kumar has successfully endorsed various products, including automobiles, and his association has often resulted in increased brand awareness and sales.
 His credibility and relatability make him a reliable choice for AtliQ Motors .